nanograv/PINT/docs/installation.rst

 .. code-block:: console

-  $ python setup.py install
+  $ pip install .

-Or, synonymously:
+Or, alternatively:

 .. code-block:: console

-  $ make install
+  $ python setup.py install

 Or, to install it in your local user site-packages